The BEST KEPT Weight Loss Secrets

 ENERGY IN

-Not all the calories you eat are absorbed 100%
+Not all the calories you eat are absorbed 100%, especially when hormones are fluctuating and affecting digestion and absorption.

 The amount of calories you absorb is not equal to the amount of calories you consume.
 This depends on how the food is processed or cooked, your digestive capacity and the fiber content of the foods you eat.